Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No drone flights over city-owned property, parks, recreational areas, or areas designated by police chief
+Drones prohibited over all city-owned parks, recreational areas, and other areas designated by the chief of police

 View source